smmaurer/api-demo/README.md

    * Log into Twitter or create an account: http://twitter.com

-   * Register a new app development project: https://dev.twitter.com/apps/new
+   * Register a new developer project: https://dev.twitter.com/apps/new

      (The form is geared toward people making smartphone apps or web apps, but you still have to fill it out...
 You can call the app an in-class exercise and give the URL of these demo instructions, for example)